-Opening a bank account has traditionally been a very time-consuming and frustrating process.
-But if you recently arrived in the UK as a refugee, that process becomes even harder.
+Opening a bank account can be a time-consuming and frustrating process.
+And if you recently arrived in the UK as a refugee, that process can be even harder.

-As we said yesterday in our post on getting a bank account as a recent immigrant, you can end up going round in circles with banks and other officials, unable to get the right documentation to even get started.
-It often turns out that staff you interact with don’t know or understand the relevant regulations, so your experience can vary branch-to-branch and bank-to-bank.
+You can end up going round in circles with banks and other officials, unable to get the right documentation to even get started.

 A bank account is essential to starting your life in the UK.
 Things like renting a flat or getting a phone usually need you to prove you have a bank account.
 And without one, we know it can be very difficult to settle in and access important services.